Unlike traditional, retrospective audits or consultancy,

 Management Assurance

-CSA and internal audits are both methods for evaluating an organization's internal controls, but they differ in their focus and execution.
+CSA and Internal Audits are both methods for evaluating an organization's internal controls, but they differ in their focus and execution.
 CSA emphasizes proactive involvement by operational staff in assessing their own controls, while internal audits are conducted by a separate, objective function to evaluate existing controls and provide independent assurance.

 Results from the CSA can be used by both internal and external auditors to gather material information, focus on high-risk areas, and facilitate effective audit planning.